What are some examples of successful sonic branding?

 • Why It's Successful:

-• Pioneering & Iconic: One of the earliest and most famous examples of sonic branding, pre-dating many modern concepts.
+• Pioneering & Iconic: One of the earliest and most famous examples of sonic branding.

 • Emotional Impact: It evokes anticipation, drama, and a sense of tradition and prestige in filmmaking.

-• Strategic Impact: It established a powerful, enduring audio signature for a major film studio, becoming an unmissable part of the movie-going experience for generations.
+• Strategic Impact: It established an enduring audio signature for a major film studio.

 The bold magenta T-Mobile 'T' logo dominates a futuristic city skyline at night, glowing with vibrant pink sound waves and musical notes.
 This symbolizes the powerful and recognizable sonic branding of Deutsche Telekom in a connected urban landscape.